Frinton Residents' Association - Current Issues

 Some of the serious issues which we have been currently working on are:

-If you would like to email your comments, or require further information regarding the issues listed, please click on the underlined heading of the appropriate subject below.
-Alternatively, to let us have any general comments, please click here
+If you would like to email your comments, or require further information regarding the issues listed, please contact us.

 Improvements to the area of the seafront around the zigzag path